quantranhong1999/james-cli/README.md

-# james-cli
-A WebAdmin based CLI for Apache James
+# A WebAdmin based CLI for Apache James